Each brief resolves into a considered set instead of an endless result list.

 Compare route shapes

-The interface keeps four recommendations in view, then opens the selected path with its confidence, stop order, and booking actions.
+The interface keeps four recommendations in view, then opens the selected path with ranking reasons, estimate boundaries, and handoff actions.

 Designed past the mockup.

-The product is wired as a production-style Next.js application: identity, private data, public sharing, billing, and operational endpoints are part of the system rather than presentation-only placeholders.
+The product is wired as a production-style Next.js application: identity, private data, public sharing, billing, and operational endpoints are part of the system.
+Deterministic route generation, tests, and explicit fallback behavior keep the demo reviewable.

 Planning surface

-Prompt-first route composition, a globe-based comparison view, destination reasoning, and provider handoffs.
+Prompt-first route composition, globe or 2D fallback comparison, destination reasoning, and provider handoffs.

 Account data